 For example, if you wanted to visualize your internal linking and automate a lot of the internal linking process, you could do that using your raw crawl data from Screaming Frog.

-Content audits should definitely be done every once in a while; I like to do them quarterly for most of these metrics (like internal link audits and new content gap analyses), though some you should be doing more often (website analytics, for example).
+Content audits should definitely be done every once in a while; I like to do them quarterly for most of these metrics (like internal link audits and new content gap analysis), though some you should be doing more often (website analytics, for example).

 In any case, just remember to stop and reflect every once in a while and figure out if what you’re doing is working and how you can improve on your efforts.
-The content audit tools on this list are largely affordable (many are free or have free versions), so there’s no excuse!
+The site audit tools on this list are largely affordable (many are free or have free versions), so there’s no excuse!